 Rouens are big ducks, with flavorful meat.
-They are colored like Mallards, but are much larger.
-There are two types of Rouen Ducks: the Exhibition Rouen, which is primarily raised for decorative purposes or for meat, and the Production Rouen, which is smaller and lays more eggs but still is a good sized duck for meat.
+They are colored like Mallards but are much larger.
+There are two types of Rouen Ducks: the Exhibition Rouen, which is primarily raised for decorative purposes or meat, and the Production Rouen, which is smaller and lays more eggs but still is a good-sized duck for meat.

 Production: The Exhibition Rouen is so big that females may crush her eggs if she is allowed to attempt to incubate them.
 These big birds take 7-10 months to reach full maturation, but patience is rewarded with a heavy, flavorful roasting duck.
 Exhibition Rouens lay only 25-125 eggs per year.

 Temperament: Rouens are calm ducks, and the word "majestic" is frequently used to describe them.
-They are waterfowl, so require water, but should also have plenty of area where they can walk and forage on land.
+They are waterfowl, so require water, but should also have plenty of areas that they can walk and forage on.
 They are not good fliers because they are so heavy, so there is no need to worry about them flying off.

 History: Rouens were first bred in France.
-In fact, they most likely come from the region around the French town of Rouen.
+They most likely come from the region around the French town of Rouen.
 Much has changed since this breed first appeared in England in the 19th century.

 Historians note that British farmers used selective breeding to double the size of the Standard Rouen, and also to increase the size of the keel, making the bird look like a boat.
 The first Rouens in the United States arrived in 1850 and were used as general farm ducks until gaining popularity as an exhibition breed.
 They were first included in the American Poultry Association's Standard of Perfection in 1874.

 Some modern breeders have reported that keels have gotten so large some drakes have difficulty mating.
 It is recommended that breeders use males with smaller keels to prevent problems.